TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week6/AWS-14.6 SNS, SQS & Event Bridge.md

 ## Key terminology
 - **microservices**: small pieces of software that deliver specific functions, running separately from each other: they do 'one thing'.
-- **Dead-letter queue (DLQ)**: rather than keeping messages in decline in the primary SQS queue, once the specified number of retries are met, the message will get transferred to that dead-letter queue.
+- **Dead-letter queue (DLQ)**: messages that can't be delivered to suybsribers succesfully are place in the dead letter que, this maye be due client errors or server erros.
+In the dead letter que they can be further inspected or reprocessed.
 - **pub/sub messaging**: Publish/subscribe messaging, or pub/sub messaging, is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
 This type of messaging is used for streaming analytics and data integration pipelines to consume and distribute data.